delta6626/365-days-of-code/README.md

 - Day 237 ✅: Finished the “Looking for Availabilities” filter dropdown with full URL parameter handling in PartnerPair
 - Day 238 ✅: Built the location filter dropdown with complete URL parameter handling
 - Day 239 ✅: Added search + reset buttons and began paywalling certain filters.
-- Day 240 ✅: Added frontend paywalling on browse filters by blocking URL param updates, with backend enforcement still pending.
+- Day 240 ✅: Added frontend paywalling on browse filters by blocking URL param updates, with backend enforcement still pending
 - Day 241 ✅: Set up initial state and boilerplate for fetching users based on search filters
 - Day 242 ✅: Continued building search functionality with backend functions, auth checks, and pro feature paywalling
 - Day 243 ✅: Implemented backend filtering logic for sending users based on search params, with pagination next
-- Day 244 ✅: Added pagination to the backend function for filtered users, with React Query infinite query planned on the frontend.
+- Day 244 ✅: Added pagination to the backend function for filtered users, with React Query infinite query planned on the frontend
+- Day 245 ✅: Fixed backend bugs, set up the initial React Query infinite query, and handled loading and undefined states

 ## 📌 Notes